Things gained through unjust fraud are never secure.

 “The American Psychological Association (APA) defines sex as “a person’s biological status… typically categorized as male, female, or intersex (i.e., atypical combinations of features that usually distinguish male from female.”
 It defines gender as “the attitudes, feelings, and behaviors that a given culture associates with a person’s biological sex.”[ii]”

-While I cannot fully understand the journey of a transsexual man or woman, or appreciate the severity of their fight against their personal gender dysphoria, I can attest to my own struggles with dysphoria.
+While I cannot fully understand the journey of a transsexual man or woman.
+Or appreciate the severity of their fight against their personal gender dysphoria.
+I can attest to my own struggles with dysphoria.
 I believe every person suffers from dysphoria to some degree, a result of gender norms and pinnacles of social acceptance.
-General body dysphoria, most admittedly, pales in comparison to a person trapped in the flesh of a biology they do not associate with.
+General body dysphoria, most admittedly, pales in comparison to a person.
+Trapped in the flesh of biology they do not associate with.